Politicians and pundits from all quarters often lament democracy’s polarized condition.

 For example, consider the popular slur among Republicans, “RINO,” – or Republican In Name Only – which derides GOP members who are seen to be insufficiently devoted to the party line.

-A similar dynamic can be seen in discussions of those vying for the Democratic nomination, where hopefuls are often assessed according to the extent of their anti-Trump sentiments.
+A similar dynamic could be seen in discussions of those vying for the Democratic nomination, where hopefuls were often assessed according to the extent of their anti-Trump sentiments.

 Thinking as a group